Thursday, December 12, 2024

 Bungee JumpingInstead of rafting, you can go down the same huge rapids by yourself on a boogie board.
 They call this riverboarding.
 It sounds crazy but… well, it is crazy.
 I didn’t get a chance to try it here but I did it on the Zambezi River, which is very similar, and it’s pretty insane.
 As long as you keep a death grip on the board, it should be safe.
 On some of the rapids you can even try to surf by going backwards into the uphill part of the wave and using gravity to stay on.
 Nile River Explorers offers a 1 day rafting and 1 day boarding package, although a half day of each would be a better offering because otherwise you go down the same stretch of river.
 They might also run a 2-day trip down different parts of the river if you have at least 3 people.

 Also near Jinja, you can do a 44m bungee jump over the Nile.
-It’s run by Ascent River Adventures and is $80, or $70 if you go rafting with Ascent.
+Experience the thrill with Ascent River Adventures! $80 per person, or $70 when combined with a rafting trip.
 There are other tourist options like the Nile Brewery Tour and seeing the source of the Nile (apparently unexciting).
 And if you want to fulfill your sick dream of risking another man’s life, there’s a Class 6 rapid (ie: unraftable) where you can apparently pay a local guy to go down it holding only a jerry can for survival. `

 Other Articles